pimutils/khal/doc/source/news/khal02.rst

 example config file), also you will need to delete your old (local) database, so please make sure you did sync everything.

-Also *khal*'s command line syntax changed qutie a bit, so you might want to head over the documentation_.
+Also *khal*'s command line syntax changed quite a bit, so you might want to head over the documentation_.

 .. _pypi: https://pypi.python.org/pypi/khal/
 .. _vdirsyncer: https://github.com/untitaker/vdirsyncer/